 Our setup is for a 0.930″ COM in front of the rear axle.
 Then we place weight pockets on the remaining wood sections, so that you can tweak what works for you.

 Designed for minimum wood weight designed for maximum weight placement.

-tricked out for ultimate performance.
+Get your COGtricked out for ultimate performance.
 This body style will only work with HEAVY canopy weights.
-You will need a minimum of 3.5 of canopy weight.
-3.8-3.9 is probably the desired overall added weight to the body.
+You will need a minimum of 3.5 oz. of canopyweight.
+3.8-3.9 oz. is probably the desired overall added weight to the body.

-If your rules allow, we high suggest getting a set.
-Video’s Claim is 16% increase in speed, but I tend to think the increase is more like 36% and COG is 16%.
-I know if I can use a set of 1 gram wheels and tune a car, I will smoke nearly everything.
+If your rules allow, we highly suggest getting a set.
+Video’s claim a 16% increase in speed, but I tend to think the increase is more like 36% and COGis 16%.
+I know, if I can use a set of 1 gram wheels and tune a car, I will smoke nearly everything.
 I will beat any car that has factory wheels no matter if I am racing a block of wood.
 Seriously.

 Lift one wheel